-Note: To start the program, you can also go to the Start Menu, Telestream folder, and click CaptionMaker.
+Note: To start the program, you can also go to the Start Menu Telestream folder, and click CaptionMaker.

-- 3. Click OK to continue. - 4.
-Open the Help menu, and select Manage CaptionMaker License. - 5.
-In the Manage CaptionMaker License dialog, click Activate/Purchase.
+- 2. Click OK to continue. - 3.
+Open the Help menu, and select Manage CaptionMaker License. - 4.
+In the Manage CaptionMaker License dialog, click Activate/Purchase. - 5.
+Enter your serial number and click OK, or click Purchase if you have not already purchased the software. - 6.
+Click Activate License.
+If you have Internet access, Telestream completes the activation automatically.